The Real Truth About Belly Fat

 Weight loss is complicated – there are numerous factors that effect weight loss such as exercise, genetics, age, metabolism and where your body prefers to deposit fat.

 As you age, your metabolism slows down making it easier to gain weight.
-You are more likely to pack it on in the belly if you are an adult male, postmenopausal woman (not taking hormones), drink more than 1-2 alcoholic drinks daily or smoke cigarettes.
+You are more likely to pack it on in the belly if you are an adult male, postmenopausal woman (not taking hormones), drink more than 1 to 2 alcoholic drinks daily or smoke cigarettes.

 Apples vs. Pears